-American gold: Dressel, Ledecky win again at Olympic pool
+Chaotic waters: US stars win, but Dressel won’t get 6 golds

 Americans Rhyan White and Phoebe Bacon finished fourth and fifth.

-Shortly after collecting his gold medal, he had to hustle back to the deck for the semifinals of the 50 freestyle, where he won his heat.
-He was also anchoring the 4×100 mixed medley relay, a new Olympic event that features two men and two women on each team.

-Dressel is expected to take part in two more finals Sunday, the last day of the swimming competition at the Tokyo Aquatics Centre.

-If Dressel sweeps his events, he’ll become the only the the fourth swimmer and fifth athlete overall to win six gold medals at a single Olympics.
+He was hoping to sweep his six events, which would have made him only the the fourth swimmer and fifth athlete overall to win six gold medals at a single Olympics.

 Swimming icon Michael Phelps did it twice, capturing six golds at the 2004 Athens Games before setting the record with eight golds in Beijing four years later.